VOLUNTEER WITH US

 You can go to your Personal Volunteer Site by clicking on the Log Your Hours button a the top of this page.

+Please note that youth can start volunteering independently at 14 years of age or older.
 We have many youth volunteer opportunities available after school, on the weekend, during school breaks and summer months.

 Become a teacher, tutor or assessor for our Monday and Wednesday night classes.